17 Apr 2015

 Tags: A.C.
 Bhaktivedanta Swami Prabhupada, antiquated, bhakti yoga, Easy Journey to Other Planets, free scanned copy, happiness, His Divine Grace A.C.
 Bhaktivedanta Swami Prabhupada, philosophers and religionists, travel to other planets, yogic processes

 This morning I happened to pick up the book “Easy Journey to Other Planets” by His Divine Grace A. C. Bhaktivedanta Swami Prabhpada, or rather it jumped off the shelf and into my hand.
 It was one of the Original Printings and it looked so Old and Antiquated, yet somehow so attractive and inviting.
-We share with you this morning a Free PDF download as well as a Free Scanned copy of the Original Easy Journey courtesy of Krishna Path.
+We share with you this morning as a Free PDF download, as well as a Free Scanned copy of the Original Easy Journey courtesy of Krishna Path.

 Easy Journey to Other Planets

 By His Divine Grace A. C. Bhaktivedanta Swami Prabhupāda

 A living being, especially civilized man, has a natural desire to live forever in happiness.
 This is quite natural because, in his original state, the living being is both eternal and joyful.
 However, in the present conditioned state of life, he is engaged in a struggle against recurring birth and death.
 Therefore he has attained neither happiness nor immortality.